 While the three-wheeled variants were in the process of being phased out, companies were quickly focused on improving their stock of four-wheeler vehicles.
 The beginning of the 1990s saw an increased focus on speed and handling, with Yamaha’s Banshee 350 reaching nearly 80 miles per hour!
 Honda’s FourTrax series featured the value of four-wheel drive ATVs.
 This added feature saw an increase in popularity for utilitarian purposes.
 From farming to hunting, these vehicles provided a sturdy vehicle for getting the job done with speed and convenience.
 Yearly improvements have combined to produce modern marvels of engineering.
 Additionally, safety measures and education have been enacted to optimize the safety of the activity.

-From early ideas to modern masterpieces, ATVs have come a long ways since their humble beginnings.
+From early ideas to modern masterpieces, ATVs have come a long ways since their humble beginnings as we take a look back at the history of ATVs and UTVs.
 If you have always wanted to experience the thrill of trailblazing on an ATV through Roosevelt National Forest, you’re in luck!
 Estes Park ATV Rentals offers a wide range of quad rentals for parties of all sizes.
 We’re your number one spot for four-wheeler rentals in Colorado.
 Be sure to collect your family and friends to plan now for the spring season.
 Feel free to contact us to learn more or to schedule your adventure today!